What is Food for Life Scotland?

 Food for Life is a nationwide Soil Association programme that works to make good food the easy choice for everyone.

-In Scotland, we are funded by Scottish Government to help local authorities to get more local food onto school dinner plates and serve fresh, healthy, sustainable meals in their schools.
+In Scotland, we are funded by the Scottish Government to help local authorities to get more local food onto school dinner plates and serve fresh, healthy, sustainable meals in their schools.

 The Food for Life Scotland team supports local authorities to achieve the Food for Life Served Here award for their school meals service.